evannetwork/evannetwork.github.io/dapps/angular/task-data-contract.md

 **Now you can create a new contract instance.
 Reload your browser and try it.**

 ## 3.6 Developing
 For development purposes it is time consuming to publish your sources to the IPFS and to create a new contract every time you changed something.
 To handle this, the 'buildModuleRoutes' function will do some magic.
-Using the evan.network frame multiple Angular application within antoher Angular application.
+Using the evan.network frame multiple Angular application within another Angular application.
 So it is important to build dynamic routes corresponding to the specific parent Angular application.
 As a side effect, your defined routes are nested in any case within themselves.
 A routing tree is built as follows:

 ```json